d-plaindoux/thicket/README.md

 [![Coverage Status](https://coveralls.io/repos/d-plaindoux/thicket/badge.png?branch=master)](https://coveralls.io/r/d-plaindoux/thicket?branch=master)
 [![unstable](http://badges.github.io/stability-badges/dist/unstable.svg)](http://github.com/badges/stability-badges)

 Thicket is a language based on Model, Controller and View approach.
 In this  approach  a model  denotes  a set  of  data  (atomic or  object) federated in  a named  structure.
-A controller  is a set  of behaviors applied to a  given object and finally a view  denotes an extended DOM fragment used for UI management.
+A controller  is a set  of behaviors applied to a  given model or controller and finally a view  denotes an extended DOM fragment used for UI management.

 Thicket is a  strong typed language based on  well known Hindley-Milner type system and type inference paradigm.
 The runtime is based on an